arnnikislam/DevConf-assignment01/README.md

 # DevConf 2026

-A responsive static landing page for a fictional three-day developer conference.
+A non-responsive static landing page for a fictional three-day developer conference.
 The site presents the event message, featured speakers, and ticket tiers in a clear, polished single-page experience.

 **Live site:** [arnnikislam.github.io/DevConf-assignment01](https://arnnikislam.github.io/DevConf-assignment01/)